Software-Engineering-Project-PKHSAK/URL-Shortener-2.0/README.md

 </ul>

 ## Contributions to the Project
-Please refer to the [Contributing.md](https://github.com/JohnDamilola/URL-Shortener-2.0/blob/main/Contributing.md) if you want to contrbute to the FlashCards source code.
+Please refer to the [Contributing.md](https://github.com/JohnDamilola/URL-Shortener-2.0/blob/main/Contributing.md) if you want to contrbute to the URL Shortener source code.
 Follow all the guidelines mentioned and raise a pull request for the developers to review before the code goes to the main source code.

 ## Help